ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 ## Implementing listeners

-How to passively wait for incoming connections, and what that means for protocols with and without handshakes.
+When an implementation is asked to Listen, it registers with the system to wait for incoming traffic to the Local Endpoint.
+If no Local Endpoint is specified, the implementation should either use an ephemeral port or generate an error.

+If the Path Selection Properties do not require a single network interface or path, but allow the use of multiple paths, the Listener object should register for incoming traffic on all of the network interfaces or paths that conform to the Path Selection Properties.
+The set of available paths can change over time, so the implementation should monitor network path changes and register and de-register the Listener across all usable paths.
+When using multiple paths, the Listener is generally expected to use the same port for listening on each.

+If the Protocol Selection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should register across the eligble protocols for each path.
+This means that inbound Connections delivered by the implementation may have heterogeneous protocol stacks.

+### Implementing listeners for Connected Protocols

+Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoints (five-tuple) and their protocol connection state.
+These map well into Connection objects.
+Whenever a new inbound handshake is being started, the Listener should generate a new Connection object and pass it to the application.

 ### Implementing listeners for Unconnected Protocols

 Unconnected protocols such as UDP and UDP-lite generally do not provide the same mechanisms that connected protocols do to offer Connection objects.
 Implementations should wait for incoming packets for unconnected protocols on a listening port and should perform five-tuple matching of packets to either existing Connection objects or the creation of new Connection objects.
 On platforms with facilities to create a "virtual connection" for unconnected protocols implementations should use these mechanisms to minimise the handling of datagrams intended for already created Connection objects.

+### Implementing listeners for Multiplexed Protocols

+Protocols that provide multiplexing of streams into a single five-tuple can listen both for entirely new connections (a new HTTP/2 stream on a new TCP connection, for example) and for new sub-connections (a new HTTP/2 stream on an existing connection).
+If the abstraction of Connection presented to the application is mapped to the multiplexed stream, then the Listener should deliver new Connection objects in the same way for either case.
+The implementation should allow the application to introspect the Connection Group marked on the Connections to determine the grouping of the multiplexing.

 # Implementing Data Transfer